 A classic 9 day itinerary combining the Golden Triangle and a Tiger safari in Ranthambore.
 The tour begins in the capital city, Delhi, and then goes to Agra, the city of the Taj Mahal, before continuing to Ranthambore, one of the best known Tiger Reserves in India.
 The tour finally ends in Jaipur, the city that arrays a pink carpet to all its visitors.
 This classic itinerary, combines India’s famous Golden Triangle with a wildlife safari.

 Your Golden Triangle with wildlife tour begins with your arrival at the Delhi International Airport.
 At the airport, you will be received by a Trans India Holidays representative and he will escort you to the hotel and help you with the check in formalities.
 Delhi : The journey starts from the capital city, Delhi, an energetic city, with a unique blend of the ancient and the contemporary era.
 Delhi has two visible parts: New Delhi, the city created by the British in 1911 as the Imperial capital of India and Old Delhi considered as the Muslim capital of India between the 17th and the 19th century.
 There are at least eight cities on the location of the modern Delhi, among which Indraprastha is one of the first recognized settlement, highlighted in the epic Mahabharata over 3000 years ago.
 Nevertheless, Delhi has always been one of the major cities in the northern region of the subcontinent.
-Overnight at th hotel in Delhi.
+Overnight in Delhi.

 A day of sightseeing in Delhi, which includes visits to all the famous landmarks of Old and New Delhi.
 The stops on this tour include the Red Fort (LalQila), India’s largest Mosque Jama Masjid, the silver street of Chandni Chowk, photo stops at the India Gate and Rashtrapati Bhawan (President’s House) followed by visits to the Humayun’s Tomb and QutubMinar Overnight at the hotel in Delhi.